LBPHaxMods/fmod-clickteam/README.md

 # fmod-love
-FMOD Studio API module for LÖVE
+FMOD Studio API module for Clickteam Fusion 2.5

-This module adds support for the FMOD Studio API 2.01.01 (x64) in LÖVE (x64).
-Works with Windows and macOS for now.
+This module adds support for the FMOD Studio API 2.03.04 (x86) in Clickteam Fusion 2.5 (x86) via the XLua extension.
+Works with Windows.
 Pull requests are welcome.

+Original LÖVE support this was based off was made by [Alessandro Famà](https://github.com/alessandrofama/fmod-love)

 Note: FMOD is not free, visit https://www.fmod.com/licensing for more info.